ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```

-**Getting information from the .md file inside**
-This is acheived through geting geting post from the .md files which you can get to copy the files [here](https://github.com/ibrahimy353/.md-files).
+To **Get information from the .md (markdown) file inside** This is acheived through geting geting post from the .md files which you can get to copy the files [here](https://github.com/ibrahimy353/.md-files).
 Inside **/components/getPostMetaData** copy this code bellow.

 ```javascript
 import  fs  from "fs";